sarahwbcodes/FEND-feedreader/README.md

 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
 If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

-## GETTING STARTED
+# Getting Started

- # How to run this test yourself
+ ## How to run this test yourself

 if this project was pushed to GitHub, you can: